Richa-Vasavi/bit-architects_cs683_cp/README.md

   	./submit_expriments.sh fig_08

-To run all experiments just run ./submit_expriments.sh without any arguments.
+To run all experiments just run:

+	./submit_experiments.sh all

 This is not recommended as the number of jobs generated will probably exceed SLURM's queue limit.

+Alternatively, the batched versions can be used to groups jobs together and submit less total jobs.
+This is useful when SLURM's queue limit is reached.
+To use the batched version, run:

+	./submit_experiments_batch.sh AE

+This scripts takes the same arguments with ./submit_experiments.sh

 ## Parsing and plotting data